 The Expanding Portfolio Of Daily Leverage Certificates

 Initially, DLCs offered leverage levels of 3x and 5x.
-The 7x leverage DLCs were launched in January 2018 and has been well-received, according to Societe Generale.
+The 7x leverage DLCs were launched in January 2018 and have been well-received, according to the issuer Societe Generale.

 On 1 November 2018, Societe Generale expanded the line-up of DLCs available to investors again.
 A first for Asia, new DLCs were launched to offer investors exposure to 5x leveraged exposure based on intraday price movements of individual stocks.
 The stocks offered were expanded on 28 June 2019.

 These stocks were picked based on investor interest, liquidity, trading volume and market capitalisation.

 - UOB Overseas Bank Limited (SGX: U11)